0Yue0/BCB-Final/KempKinneyLiu-2023.md

 ## 1 Bash script: LCM_dataset_alignment.sh

+This script is largely self contained, and will create then run the necessary Slurm jobs for the complete analysis.
+There may be some editing required, particularly on the Slurm headers, for this to be run on a particular piece of hardware.
+Within the script, with the exception of building the index, there are functions defined that will run the following steps in order for each input SRA accension.

 Obtain the reference genome and its annotation.

-Build an index using the reference genome, which will be used for the RNA alignment.
+Build an index using the reference genome, which will be used for the RNA alignment

-Obtain the RNA sequence data from the SRA database.
+Obtain the RNA sequence data from the SRA database

-  The files will be a compressed version, which must be broken up to obtain paired reads.
+The files will be a compressed version, which must be broken up to obtain paired reads with fasterq-dump.

 Take a FASTQC to check RNA read data

-Trim the RNA reads
+Trim the RNA reads with bbduk

 Take a second FASTQC to check the trimming quality